lionel-ds-portfolio/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio

 Hello My Name is Lionel.
 Welcome to my Data Analytics portfolio.
-This repository contains projects developed using SQL,Power BI, Tableau, and NLP.
+This repository contains projects developed using SQL, Power BI, Tableau, and NLP.

 Each project focuses on analyzing real datasets and generating meaningful insights through data visualization and analytics.